 Background Paper: Our Infrastructure Initiative

 Arlington County is home to about 35-40 arts groups (down from 50 four years ago!) and hundreds of visual artists.
 Among the many genres represented are performing arts, dance, symphony, opera, children’s theater, public art, chamber music, visual arts, movement theater, and media arts.
-Heritage groups represents scores of countries including Bangladesh, India, Cambodia, Bolivia, Mexico, Argentina, and Vietnam, among others.
+While the County previously housed several heritage groups including Bangladesh, India, Cambodia, Bolivia, Mexico, Argentina, and Vietnam, among others, the list has dwindled to roughly 3-4.

 In addition, the County Manager announced that they will not be investing in arts infrastructure projects, but rather using libraries, community centers, parks, etc. for their programming events (which absolutely are not feasible for our professional performing arts organizations).
 Therefore, the County Manager has decided to relieve the developer of his community benefit obligation to build a quality black box theater on Fairfax Drive which was part of the site plan, twice approved by the County Board and a promise made to Arlington residents and arts organizations for a stand-alone venue.